xresco/Android-Agile-Boiler-Plate/README.md

 ## Architecture

 The boiler plate is based on MVP architecture (Model, View, Presenter) which is better than MVC when it comes to coupling.
-MVP makes your view code way cleaner than when using MVC, since the Views, Activities and the fragments will only have the code related to rendering the customizing the UI and no interactions with the controllers.
+MVP makes your view code way cleaner than when using MVC, since the views, activities and the fragments will only have the code related to rendering the customizing the UI and no interactions with the controllers.